 Around the time of the fall as well – as has already been alluded to – contemporary Christians blamed the disintegration of the empire on the last remaining vestiges of Paganism, or the unrecognized sins of professed Christians.
 The parallel view, at the time and subsequently popular with an array of different thinkers (including Edward Gibbon) was that Christianity had caused the fall.

-We will return to this argument about Christianity shortly.
-But first we should look at the argument given most currency over time and one that looks most simplistically at the immediate cause of the empire’s fall – that being, the unprecedented number of barbarians, aka those living outside Roman territory, invading the lands of Rome.
+The immediate cause of the empire’s fall was the unprecedented number of barbarians, aka those living outside Roman territory, invading the lands of Rome.

 Of course, the Romans had had their fair share of barbarians on their doorstep, considering they were constantly involved in different conflicts along their long frontiers.
 In that sense, their security had always been somewhat precarious, especially as they needed a professionally manned army to protect their empire.